-The Wake Forest libraries hold more than 1.7 million volumes in print, over 16,000 subscriptions to periodicals and serials, over one and a half million microforms, as well as growing media collections.
-All Wake Forest University libraries share an online catalog that also provides entry to electronic research resources, all accessible through the campus network and on the internet.
+The Wake Forest University libraries hold more than 1.7 million volumes in print, over 32,000 subscriptions to periodicals and serials, over two million microforms, as well as growing media collections.
+All Wake Forest University libraries share an online catalog that also provides access to electronic journals, databases, and other resources, all accessible via the campus network and on the Internet.

-The Coy C. Carpenter Library of the Medical Center is located on the first floor of the medical school's James A. Gray Building.
+The Coy C. Carpenter Library is the principal learning resource serving the academic needs of the faculty, staff, and student body of the Wake Forest University School of Medicine.
 The library contains extensive collections in all of the medical and surgical specialties and the basic sciences, as well as collections in nursing and allied health.
-Domestic and foreign periodicals, textbooks, monographs, audiovisuals, and computer software are included.
-The holdings of the library are accessed via an online catalog system.
+Domestic and foreign periodicals, textbooks, audiovisuals, and computer software are included.